SNAP Eligibility Calculator – Rhode Island

 Do rent and utility bills affect SNAP amounts in Rhode Island?

-Does Rhode Island count Social Security or SSI as income for SNAP approval?
+Does Rhode Island count Social Security or SSI as income for SNAP?

 Are college students eligible for SNAP in Rhode Island?